Super Cat: Biography

 Super Cat had a number of hit singles in the early 1990s, including "Don Dada", "Ghetto Red Hot" and "Dem No Worry We" with Heavy D. In 1992, he was featured on the remix of "Jump" with Kris Kross, and he also collaborated with them in 1993 for their song "Alright".
 These hits made him The Source magazine dance hall artist of the year in 1993.
 He was also an early collaborator with The Notorious B.I.G., featuring the then relatively unknown artist (along with Mary J. Blige, 3rd Eye and Puff Daddy) on the B-side remix of "Dolly My Baby" in 1993.
 The title song, "Don Dada" was a reply to many jabs made by Ninjaman.

 His version of Fats Domino's "My Girl Josephine", performed with Jack Radics, was included in the soundtrack to the film Prêt-à-Porter in 1994.
 In 1997, he was featured on the hit single "Fly" by Sugar Ray from their album Floored, which reached No. 1 on the Billboard Hot 100 Airplay chart and remained there for four weeks.
 He collaborated with India.Arie on her hit song "Video" in 2001, and with Jadakiss and The Neptunes on "The Don of Dons" in 2003.
 Later in 2003, he collaborated with 112 for their song "Na Na Na Na."
 Following the death of his longtime road manager Fred 'The Thunder' Donner in 2004, Super Cat released a multi-CD tribute album, Reggaematic Diamond All-Stars that featured contributions from Yami Bolo, Michael Prophet, Linval Thompson, Nadine Sutherland and Sizzla among others.
+In 2007, Super Cat headlined the Reggae Breeze concert in Japan with the Wild Apache Band.

-Super Cat reappeared on the national reggae scene in 2009 for a show at Madison Square Garden with Buju Banton and Barrington Levy.
-He also headlined the 'Best of the Best' concert in Miami in 2008, with Etana, Barrington Levy, Buju Banton, Junior Reid, Tony Matterhorn, Sizzla and Beenie Man.
+Super Cat reappeared on the national reggae scene in 2008 for a show at Madison Square Garden with Buju Banton and Barrington Levy.
+He also headlined the 'Best of the Best' concert in Miami later that year, with Etana, Barrington Levy, Buju Banton, Junior Reid, Tony Matterhorn, Sizzla and Beenie Man.
 In 2012, his song "Dance Inna New York" was sampled for the Nas single "The Don," from the rapper's album Life Is Good, with Cat's vocals used as the hook.
 Super Cat made a surprise appearance at Massive B's on Da Reggae Tip concert in September 2013 during the set of Shaggy.
 That same week, a mix of his work previously recorded during his time with The Neptunes label was released to the internet.